Mr David Malicki, Senior Team Leader, NSW Office of Environment and Heritage - Conference Chair

 Prof Damien Giurco, Professor of Resource Futures, Institute for Sustainable Futures, University of Technology Sydney

 Damien Giurco is Professor of Resource Futures and Director (Innovation) at the Institute for Sustainable Futures, University of Technology Sydney.
 His work with government and industry focuses on resource stewardship and he directs the Wealth from Waste Cluster, a collaborative research program supporting circular economy pathways and policies for metals.
-He is Editor-in-Chief for the journal Resources and also serves on the NSW Container Deposit Scheme Ministerial Advisory Committee.
+As well as being a program committee member, Damien is Editor-in-Chief for the journal Resources and also serves on the NSW Container Deposit Scheme Ministerial Advisory Committee.

 Dr Rob Hales, Director, Griffith Centre for Sustainable, Griffith Business School, Griffith University